WASHINGTON MONUMENT HISTORY

 The Egyptian-style obelisk is comprised of over 36,000 heavy blocks of marble stacked on top of each other.
 No mortar holds the structure together, just the weight of the stones.
 To date, it is the largest free standing stone monument in the world.

 Inside the monument is a steel frame, stairs, and, originally, a steam powered elevator that took twelve minutes to lift tourists to the top.
-The elevator has since been modernized and a trip takes a little over a minute, but that doesn’t make it any more reliable—the monument was closed for nearly three years starting in 2016 for elevator repairs.
-During the trip you can see some of the Memorial Stones embedded in the interior walls.
+The elevator has since been modernized, and a trip now takes a little over a minute, but that doesn’t make it any more reliable—the monument was closed for nearly three years starting in 2016 for elevator repairs.
+During the trip to the top you can see some of the Memorial Stones embedded in the interior walls.
 These are similar to ceramic tiles and were donated by states, organizations, and even foreign countries.

 At the very top of the monument is an aluminum cap called the apex.
 Though nothing more than the size of a cone-shaped hat, at the time it was the largest piece of shaped aluminum in existence.
 It was chosen over other metals such as bronze and copper because it would not tarnish the stones below.
 All four sides of the apex are engraved: two sides with the names of the politicians and architects responsible for the monument’s existence, one side listing the date the symbolic cornerstone was laid (July 4, 1848), and one side with the Latin phrase meaning Praise be to God.
 In 1934, the monument was repaired by the National Park Service, and an inscription noting the date was added to the side with the Latin phrase.
 The monument was repaired one other time in 2011 after an earthquake damaged the structure; it reopened in 2014.